spencer-shadley/completed-class/17-NoSQL/2-thursday-mongoose/activities/11-Stu-Mongoose-Schema/README.md

 - In `userModel.js` add four attributes to your schema.

-  - username: A string that will be be required, and also trimmed.
+  - `username`: A string that will be be required, and also trimmed.

-  - password: A string that will be required, trimmed, and at least 6 characters.
+  - `password`: A string that will be required, trimmed, and at least 6 characters.

-  - email: A string that must be a valid email address and unique in our collection.
+  - `email`: A string that must be a valid email address and unique in our collection.

-  - userCreated: A date that will default to the current date.
+  - `userCreated`: A date that will default to the current date.

 ## 💡 Hint(s)